coderbirju/coderbirju.github.io/content/projects/SafeTogether.md

 showInProjects: true
 ---

-A one stop 'Pandemic Management System', a solution to be prepared for any global pandemics of the future.
+A one stop 'Pandemic Management System', a system that allows organizations be prepared for any global pandemics of the future.